charlpcronje/arm.docs.cronje.me/src/nginxpm.md

+---: Install NginX Proxy Manager
+---
-# Install EnginX Proxy Manager on Raspberry Pi
+# Install NginX Proxy Manager on Raspberry Pi

-Once connected we need to create a folder so type the following and press “enter“:
+Once connected we need to create a folder so type the following and press `enter`:

 ```sh
 mkdir nginx
 ```

-Now we need to move into that directory using the following and press “enter“:
+Now we need to move into that directory using the following and press `enter`:

 ```sh
 cd nginx
 ```

-We now need to create the file config.json use the following to open the nano editor so we can input some data then press “enter”.
+We now need to create the file config.json use the following to open the nano editor so we can input some data then press `enter`.

 ```sh
 nano config.json